ipavl/similarity-api/source/index.html.md

 Parameter    | Type    | Description
 ------------ | ------- | -----------
-assignmentId | Integer | A shared unique identifier for all submissions for this assignment, such as the internal assignment ID from the LMS. threshold    | Double  | The minimum % similarity to store results for.
+assignmentId | String  | A shared unique identifier for all submissions for this assignment, such as the internal assignment ID from the LMS. threshold    | Double  | The minimum % similarity to store results for.
 The highest result will always be stored regardless of this value. studentId    | String  | The name of the submission to store results for. directory    | String  | The directory on the server to check.